simple-icons/simple-icons/CONTRIBUTING.md

     ```

-<h3 href="#icons-data-format">7.
+<h3 name="#data">7.
 Update the JSON Data for SimpleIcons.org</h3>

 <!--
-WARNING: The previous h3 header is defined with HTML including a href attribute
+WARNING: The previous header is defined with HTML to provide a inmutable
-to provide a inmutable hyperlink for referencing icons data format.
+hyperlink for referencing icons data format.
 DO NOT CHANGE
 -->

 Icon metadata should be added to the `_data/simple-icons.json` file.
 Each icon in the array has three required values: